 The prices at which the Common Shares trade cannot be predicted.
 The market price of the Common Shares could be subject to significant fluctuations in response to variations in quarterly operating results and other factors.
-The annual yield on the Common Shares as compared to the annual yield on other financial instruments may also influence the price of Common Shares in the public trading markets.
+The annual yield on the Common Shares as compared to the annual yield on other company's common shares or other financial instruments may also influence the price of Common Shares in the public trading markets.
 An increase in prevailing interest rates will result in higher yield on other financial instruments, which could adversely affect the market price of the Common Shares.